feedback-house/developer-portal/docs/api-user-update-or-create.md

 #### `businessDivision` [BusinessDivisionID]

-This fileld defines the Business Division of user.
+This field defines the Business Division of user.
 This needs to be a valid Business Division ID.

 #### `manager` [ManagerId]

-This fileld defines the user manager.
+This field defines the user manager.

 For each request the API will attempt to find the manager using the provided key.

 #### `phoneNumbers` [[String]]

-This fileld defines phones number for this user.
+This field defines phones number for this user.

 This field expects an array of strings in the format `phoneNumbers: ["+55 11 976231232", "11 9999999999", "999999999"]`.